On this page:

 Embra and Glesca (pdf 573kb) Day trips to Edinburgh and Glasgow – four gentlemen go lowering the tone – basically two pub crawls round the best pubs in each city.

 Southwest trips (pdf 1Mb) Three short trips to southwest Scotland – taking in Dumfries and Galloway and South Ayrshire.

 Knoydart (pdf 784kb) A 2012 journey to Mallaig via the West Highland Railway and across to the remote Knoydart peninsula.

-The Western Isles (pdf 2.5Mb) A personal trip in 2014, by plane to Barra then by bus and ferry through the Uists and Harris to Stornoway and the Ness of Lewis, and a tour to the same area in 2017.
+The Western Isles (pdf 2.5Mb) Steve and Ted’s trip in 2014, by plane to Barra then by bus and ferry through the Uists and Harris to Stornoway and the Ness of Lewis, plus a second visit to the same area in 2017 leading a tour group.